- About Extension

 The Food Innovation Center is a collaborative effort between Oregon State University and the Oregon Department of Agriculture.
 It is located at 1207 N.W.
 Naito Parkway in Portland.
 For more information, call 503-872-6680.

-The vendors are graduates of the Getting Your Recipe to Market class, which OSU faculty help teach.
+The vendors are graduates of the Getting Your Recipe to Market class.
 Students learn how to turn their recipes into commercial-ready products by developing business and marketing plans, crafting elevator pitches, solving packaging and food safety issues, and meeting one-on-one with retail buyers.

 In the hours preceding the trade show, each exhibitor will meet privately with interested investors, distributors and local retail buyers – a valuable networking opportunity, Masoni said.
 These food industry partners are able to place products in stores, restaurants, hospitals, college campuses and large companies, such as Intel and Nike.